 We Were Liars by E. Lockhart

-I started reading We Were Liars on Saturday morning and ended up “just one more chapter” – ing myself into being almost two hours late to meet my then fiancé for lunch … Continue reading →
+I started reading We Were Liars on Saturday morning and ended up “just one more chapter” – ing myself into being almost two hours late to meet my … Continue reading →

 For most of my adult life, I’ve had two cats.
 Which made it extra terrible about eighteen months ago when we lost both to health problems within just a few weeks of each other.
 Losing a pet is never easy, but there’s something really awful about knowing they suffer and trying to figure out when it’s the right time to end their pain.
 Sorry.
 Didn’t mean to begin on such a down note.